Gábor Kornél Tolnai: Exhibition of his inventions

 Ericsson was founded in 1876 by Lars Magnus Ericsson (1846–1926).
 The company Ericsson that operated the Hungarian plant was named Ericsson Ungarische Elektrizitäts Aktiengesellschaft.
 The address at that time in Budapest was Fehévari-út 70, I. Budapest in the district of Budavár.
 Ericsson Factories and Offices in Sweden, Ericsson Telephone Ltd. Telephone Engineers and Manufacturers, were in 14 countries.
 In Stockholm Ericsson had an office in Kungsgatan 31-33 in the Södra Kungstornet, the "South Kings' Tower", one of the two Kungstornen (English: Kings' Towers) in Stockholm.

 During the 1930s Kornél Tolnai sometimes had his meetings with the L. M. Ericsson board of directors in the South Kings' Tower in Kungsgatan 33, as the company had until 1940 its representative office here.
-The South Kings' Tower is the one of the two towers, it is a 17-storey and 61 m (200 ft) and was built between 1924 and 1925.
+The South Kings' Tower is one of the two towers, it is a 17-storey and 61 m (200 ft) and was built between 1924 and 1925.
 Together, they are considered the first modern skyscrapers in Europe.
 The South Kings' Tower was adorned with four towers figures from Roman mythology (Fortuna, Mercury, Neptune and Victoria) created by sculptor Aron Sandberg.
 Constructor was L. M. Ericsson's real estate company, and the company had until 1940 its representative office here.
 If you look closely at the tower figures you will see that one of them (Victoria) carries a gilded Ericsson phone with the letters "LME".
 In the top of the tower was until 1963 the restaurant Pagod which was a temperance restaurant, decorated by Aaron Sandberg in Chinese theme, which was run by the Salvation Army.

 The plant in Budapest continued to report a profit during the 1920s, since the Hungarian PTT placed half of its orders for telephone equipment with Ericsson.
 The company expected major orders for automatic systems during the 1930s, but the depression dashed these hopes.